 With 17 characters, and some deeply complex mechanics to manage, it’s the perfect game to really sink your teeth into on a long journey.

 The sequel to the fan-favorite roguelike Rogue Legacy manages to improve on perfection.
 With a new character after every death, players take on various levels with the goal of defeating the final boss.
 Bosses remain dead after each kill, and with permanent upgrades available to buy between runs, it’s a roguelike where you really feel the progress you make over time.

 Its combat is simple but challenging and features some well-designed levels and fun platforming challenges.
 Rogue Legacy 2 is a great game for someone looking for a game to drop back into every now and again.

 The Switch almost seems like it was built for twin-stick shooters and Enter the Gungeon is the perfect example of that.
 With its over-the-top gun-focused gameplay, players will face challenging bullet-hell combat with some comically silly guns like a banana that fires exploding bananas.

 You’ll die a lot, but you’ll do it with a smile on your face.

 Gungeon is a game that was born to be on the Switch, and no matter where you play it you can guarantee that you’ll have fun.
 It’s no surprise that it’s such a fan-favorite.

 8. Loop Hero

-It’s a game that requires patience and some time investment, so it’s certainly another game which is perfect for any long journeys you take your Switch on.
+It’s a game that requires patience and some time investment, so it’s certainly another game that is perfect for any long journeys you take your Switch on.